shaffkhan/shaffkhan/README.md

 I am a solution-driven MERN stack Developer familiar with a wide range of programming utilities and languages, Knowledgeable of backend development requirements.
 I write clean code with best practices and models.
-Designed and developed web applications across multiple APIs, third-party integrations,and databases.
+Designed and developed web applications across multiple API's, third-party integrations,and databases.

 * 🌍  I'm based in Pakistan.
 * ✉️  You can contact me at [shaffkhany@gmail.com](mailto:shaffkhany@gmail.com)